qmacro/cloud-platform-workflow-virtual-pilot/README.md

 ## Description

 This repository contains the material for the virtual event pilot on SAP Cloud Platform Workflow.
+It is based upon the original [CodeJam - SAP Cloud Platform Workflow](https://github.com/SAP-samples/cloud-workflow-codejam/) content.

 Prerequisites and recommendations for this virtual event pilot are documented in the [prerequisites](prerequisites.md) file.

 ### Virtual pilot overview